zaritskylab/CELTIC/README.md

 ## Status: ⏳ Code Release in Progress

-We are organizing the repository for the paper *"Cell-context dependent in silico organelle localization in label-free microscopy images"* and will release the code here soon.
+We are organizing the repository for the paper *"Cell-context dependent in silico organelle localization in label-free microscopy images"* and will release the code and data here by **15.01.2025**.

 ## Paper Abstract